Student Non-Discrimination Act

 Growing Up LGBT in America

-LGBT youth also identify bullying as a primary problem in their lives.
-They identified family rejection (26 percent), school/bullying problems (21 percent) and fear of being out or open (18 percent) as the top three problems they face.
-In comparison, non-LGBT youth identified classes/exams/grades (25 percent), college/career (14 percent) and financial pressures (11 percent) as the top three problems they face.
-Clearly, LGBT youth spend time worrying about bullying and rejection, while their non-LGBT peers are able to focus on grades, career choices and the future.
+LGBT youth also identify bullying and harassment as a primary problem in their lives.
+They identified family rejection (26 percent), school/bullying problems (21 percent), and fear of being out or open (18 percent) as the top three problems they face.
+In comparison, non-LGBT youth identified classes/exams/grades (25 percent), college/career (14 percent), and financial pressures (11 percent) as the top three problems they face.
+Clearly, LGBT youth spend time worrying about bullying and rejection, while their non-LGBT peers are able to focus on grades, career choices, and the future.

 Numerous education, legal, health and civil rights organizations support the SNDA, including the American Association of University Women, the American Federation of Teachers, the American Civil Liberties Union, the Gay, Lesbian & Straight Education Network, the NAACP, the National Association of School Psychologists, the National Association of Secondary School Principals, the National Council of La Raza, the National Education Association and the National Women’s Law Center.